Brinkmeier History, Family Crest & Coats of Arms

 Early Notables of the Brinkmeier family (pre 1700)

-Another 22 words (2 lines of text) are included under the topic Early Brinkmeier Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Brinkmeier Notables in all our PDF Extended History products and printed products wherever possible.

 Hundreds of thousands of Europeans, including many Rhinelanders, made the voyage to North America between the 17th and 20th centuries.
 It was an escape from religious persecution and poverty and also an opportunity for people to start over and own their own land.
 Most landed at Ellis Island, off New York before moving on to the states of Pennsylvania, Ohio, Texas, Illinois, and California.
 Some also landed in Canada and settled in Ontario, while others headed west to the prairie provinces.
 A study of passenger and immigration lists has shown a number of people bearing the name of Brinkmeier, or one of its variants, reaching North America shores very early: